 Step 3: Pay special attention to balances on other accounts from the same card issuer

 Credit card issuers will be very hesitant to approve you for a new card when you already have a large outstanding balance on another one of their cards.
-For example, if you're applying for a new Chase credit card, then it can help your application to first pay off any balances you have with other Chase cards.
+For example, if you're applying for a new credit card, then it can help your application to first pay off any balances you have with other cards from that same issuer.
 Unlike paying off balances with other card issuers, you only have to wait until your payment is credited to your account, as the card issuer will see it immediately.

 Step 4: List all available household income on your application

 In 2013, the Consumer Financial Protection Bureau (CFPB) ruled that applicants for new credit who are 21 or older may list income from their spouse or partner, so long as they have a reasonable expectation of access to it.
 This means that you can apply for cards using your spouse or partner's income in addition to your own.
 Furthermore, be sure to list all available sources of income, including child support, spousal support, government benefits and investment income.

 Step 5: If you're not immediately approved for a new card, follow up immediately

 While some credit card applications are immediately approved, many people will see a message saying that they should expect a decision in the mail within a few weeks.
 However, you shouldn't wait that long.
 If your application isn't approved right away, contact the card issuer to discuss the application.
 It may surprise you to learn that many card issuers empower their representatives to make credit decisions over the phone.